AI is when your smartphone knows that you have COVID-19 | DW | 04.11.2020

 Soon, a new app could be launched that will allow users to diagnose an asymptomatic coronavirus infection based on the sound of their coughing or speaking.

-Though the AI technology has already proven itself to be able to identify the coughs of infected individuals, it still has to learn more to avoid misdiagnosing non infected people.
-If it succeeds in doing so, the app could at some point complement the existing corona warning app, which traces contacts with infected persons.
+Though the AI technology has already proven itself to be able to identify the coughs of infected individuals, it still has to learn more to avoid misdiagnosing noninfected people.
+If it succeeds in doing so, the app could at some point complement Germany's existing coronavirus warning app, which traces contacts with infected persons.

 Coughing sounds contain biomarkers